openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ```

-The second method is by using the Chromecast Binding and sending the URL you wish to cast to the `playuri` channel.
+The second method is by using the Chromecast Binding and by sending the URL you wish to cast to the `playuri` channel.
-You can cast the ipcamera.jpg (static picture), ipcamera.gif (looping moving picture) and HLS for a non stop stream that uses low CPU and can also contain audio.
+You can cast the ipcamera.jpg (static picture), ipcamera.gif (looping moving picture), and ipcamera.m3u8 (aka HLS) for a non stop stream that uses low CPU and can also contain audio.

-How to cast the camera from inside a rule using the Chromecast binding:
+Example:

 items